devdogfish/etpzp-sms/README.md

 ## In Progress
 - Add meta data like tab image and title
 - Change colors on pie chart to be more unique
-- Fix mobile panel expanding animation
+- Fix mobile panel expanding sheet animation
 - Add border to some profilePics - maybe add a prop to the component for this ⁃ Recipient chips are not aligned
-⁃ Add round telegram inspired + to on mobile to create new contact ⁃ Add different focus primary outlines
-⁃ Reset schedule date to know on component mount.
-When I go to ne-message it is already prompting to schedule the send ⁃ Change the padding in the new message schedule drop-down so that the scrolling looks nicer Add saved state to mobile new-message
+- Add saved state to mobile new-message

 ### Project Regrets
 - No uniform way to name functions or rules for type names